apache/nuttx/configs/sama5d4-ek/README.txt

        processes.
 There are hooks in place to do this; I just need to get time to get that done.

+       To see the bug in action:

+         nsh> /bin/hello

   nsh:

     This configuration directory provide the NuttShell (NSH).
 This is a